d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The homogeneous propagation framework begins from the vacuum as a physical medium.
 Its two storage properties — electric permittivity ε₀ (F/m) and magnetic permeability μ₀ (H/m) — are the framework's primitive quantities.
 Their product sets the propagation speed, c = 1/√(ε₀μ₀), as the wave speed of the medium rather than a postulated spacetime constant.
 Their ratio sets the vacuum impedance, Z₀ = √(μ₀/ε₀) = 376.73 Ω, as the natural balance point between the two storage modes.
 The prior papers in this series develop the kinematic, transport, and gravitational consequences of this starting point, recovering the standard weak-field observational results from a displacement ontology rather than spacetime curvature.

 The present paper asks a different question.
-The classical physical constants — the gravitational constant G, Planck's constant h, the electron charge e — are presented in standard treatments as independent empirical inputs.
-Each carries its own units, its own measurement history, its own dimensional combination of mass, length, and time.
-That combination is not accidental: each constant encodes a specific physical relationship, and those relationships, once the SI unit system is unpacked, reveal the same upstream structure.
-G encodes how much displacement one unit of mass-energy produces in the transport structure. h encodes the minimum phase-space area for a stable LC closure in the vacuum medium. e encodes the capacitive loading of one proton-scale support volume on the electric side of the medium.
-In each case the packaging is downstream of ε₀, μ₀, and a third quantity: the nuclear support radius r₀ ≈ 1.22 fm, the per-nucleon packing scale of nuclear matter.
+The classical physical constants — the gravitational constant G, Planck's constant h, and the electron charge e — are usually presented as independent empirical inputs.
+Here they are treated instead as downstream packaging of the same upstream ingredients.
+G tracks how much displacement one unit of mass-energy produces in the transport structure, h tracks the minimum phase-space area of stable LC closure, and e tracks the electric-side loading of one proton-scale support volume.
+In each case the packaging leads back to ε₀, μ₀, and the nuclear support radius r₀ ≈ 1.22 fm.

+**The convergence claim.** The point is not merely that G, h, and e can be rewritten in terms of other measured quantities.
+The point is that they all reduce onto the *same small basis* — ε₀, μ₀, r₀, and a chosen length unit — in combinations that suggest a common geometric origin in the vacuum medium.
+If the constants were genuinely independent, their decompositions would be expected to point to different scales and different substructure.
+Instead they repeatedly return to the same support scale and the same vacuum pair.

+The meter is treated here as a chosen convention rather than a primitive ingredient.
+Once a length scale is fixed, the remaining free inputs are ε₀, μ₀, and r₀.
+The one open question that cannot yet be closed is why r₀ has the value it does.
+That unresolved step is shared with the deeper nuclear and excitation-side program, not introduced by this paper.

-The factorizations developed here are not derivations in the sense of recovering the numerical values of the constants from ε₀ and μ₀ alone.
-They are structural audits — demonstrations that when the constants are expressed in terms of ε₀, μ₀, r₀, and the SI unit conventions (gram versus kilogram, the meter as an arbitrary human length scale), the classical packaging dissolves into a small set of geometric and medium factors.
-The residuals that cannot yet be derived — the precise value of r₀ from the medium geometry alone, the mass spectrum, the quantization of charge — are identified explicitly as the remaining open problems.
+The factorizations developed here are structural audits rather than full first-principles derivations.
+They show how the classical constants dissolve into a smaller set of geometric and medium factors once the SI packaging is unpacked.
+The residual open problems are likewise explicit: the value of r₀ from the medium geometry alone, the mass spectrum, and charge quantization.

-Several corrective results accompany the factorization program.
-The framework's account of proper velocity — which has no upper bound, with photons carrying infinite proper velocity rather than a coordinate speed $c$ — clarifies the black hole infall picture: the infalling observer runs out of proper time in milliseconds during the final approach, while the outside observer receives a time-stretched but finite record of those last milliseconds.
-Neither observer experiences anything frozen or infinite.
-The standard narrative has this backwards.
-Gravitational lensing is developed as differential phase accumulation through displaced medium rather than wavefront deflection — a distinction proved by the observed preservation of polarization through lensing events, which rules out genuine path curvature.
-The photon sphere is eliminated as a consequence: it requires circular null geodesics, which require wavefront bending, which polarization preservation rules out.
+A short interpretive note on proper and coordinate quantities is retained because it clarifies why the constant factorizations are not written as relativistic correction terms.
+That note is framing rather than dependency: the constants argument stands without any strong-field extension.

 The paper is organized as follows.
 Section 1 develops the upstream unit hierarchy: the vacuum storage pair as primitives, the downstream emergence of seconds and kilograms, and the natural length scale.
 Section 2 covers gravity and mass together — G, r₀, the kilogram, the shell theorem, and the equivalence principle are all facets of the same displacement picture.
 Section 3 recovers Planck's constant from LC closure.
 Section 4 recovers the electron charge and develops the r₀³ kernel common to charge, mass, and action.
 Section 5 covers geometric and structural notes including the role of π and the safe claims.
-Section 6 is a discussion of how the classical formulas were already proper-velocity expressions.
-Appendix B contains corrective notes on proper velocity and black hole infall, gravitational lensing as phase accumulation, and the resolution of the Larmor radiation paradox.
-An appendix collects anchor numerical values.
+Section 6 briefly comments on proper and coordinate quantities as an interpretive frame for the earlier sections.
+Appendix A collects anchor numerical values.
+Appendix B gives a short note on the Larmor-radiation bookkeeping issue in the same medium picture.

 Throughout, the distinction between structural audit and completed derivation is maintained.
 The factorizations show that the classical constants are not independent — they share a common upstream structure built from ε₀, μ₀, and r₀.
 They do not yet show why r₀ has the value it does, or why the mass spectrum is discrete, or why charge is quantized.
 Those questions are now sharply posed in terms of the medium geometry, which is a stronger position than treating them as unexplained empirical facts.
 But sharply posed is not yet answered, and the paper does not claim otherwise.